0x50B/0x50B.github.io/_posts/2024-09-13-deeplink-alternative-linkhandler.md

 ### Optimizing URL Parameters with Standardization

-While the current `LinkHandler_BEC` URL structure works, we can take inspiration from the OData protocol to make the URL parameters more standardized and readable.
+While the current `LinkHandler` URL structure works, we can take inspiration from the OData protocol to make the URL parameters more standardized and readable.
 By following a convention similar to OData query syntax, we can make the URLs more intuitive and easier to parse.

 #### OData-Inspired URL Structure

 In OData, query parameters are standardized, allowing for more flexibility and clarity when querying data.
 For instance, we can use parameter names like `$filter` to specify conditions in a consistent way.
-Here's how we could apply this approach to our `LinkHandler_BEC` class:
+Here's how we could apply this approach to our `LinkHandler` class:

 #### Optimized URL Template
 &$table=TableName&$filter=Field1 eq 'Value1' and Field2 eq 'Value2'